BlobEmoji/pokeblob/README.rst

 |d.js| |node| |circleci| |issues| |commits|

-PokéBlob is the bot created by the Google Emoji team for the 1 year server anniversary.
+PokéBlob is the bot created by the Blob Emoji team for the 1 year server anniversary.
 It requires Node >=9.4 and the `Discord.js <https://www.npmjs.com/package/discord.js>`__ library.

 It is not recommended to run an instance of this bot yourself.
 The code is here primarily for reference and bug fixing.